panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 ## 4. Summary

-The keys, values and entries are 3 common lists you might need to extract from a JavaScript object for further processing.
+The keys, values, and entries are 3 common lists to extract from a JavaScript object for further processing.

 JavaScript provides the necessary utility function to access these lists: